La Cueva del Frances

 Cardinal fish cavern

-Hundreds of Apogon imberbis fill the cave interior, vivid reds and silvers under torchlight
+Hundreds of Apogon imberbis hang in the chamber, vivid reds and silvers under torchlight

 2. 2